 Her wide understanding and cross sector knowledge have allowed her to support a range of organisations and individuals to progress exciting, innovative partnership work and to develop successful funding bids that support new workstreams, product development and professional learning.

-Lesley has worked alongside numerous organisations and charities to develop stakeholder driven programmes that empower people and has contributed to many national programmes, projects and campaigns that promote the learning, wellbeing and development of children and young people.
+Lesley has worked alongside numerous organisations and charities to develop stakeholder driven programmes and consultations that empower people and has contributed to many national programmes, projects and campaigns that promote the learning, wellbeing and development of children and young people, communities and individuals.

-As an evaluation consultant she has developed frameworks and reports that link medical, educational, heritage and skills-based frameworks.
+She has developed evaluation frameworks and reports that link medical, educational, heritage and skills-based frameworks.